PierreDespereaux/Asyala/Source/Dialogue/Conversation 1.md

       Player: Sure, as long as I'm getting paid.

+        Asya'la: Oh... yeah.
+Well let's be off then.
+        (End conversation.)

       Player: You must have had an interesting upbringing.

         Asya'la: You could say that.